AlexKastanek/CS480Kastanek/PA9/README.md

 This project uses OpenGL 3.3.
 Some computers, such as virtual machines in the ECC, can not run this version.
 In in order to run OpenGL 2.7 follow the instructions at [Using OpenGL 2.7](https://github.com/HPC-Vis/computer-graphics/wiki/Using-OpenGL-2.7)

 ## Building and Running
-To build this project there are two options.
-One is to use CMake which makes including new libraries easier, and handles new files added automatically to the src and include directory.
+To build this project we use CMake which makes including new libraries easier, and handles new files added automatically to the src and include directory.
 CMake is a small new learning curve but makes things easier in the future.

 To install Cmake, the linux terminal command is
 ```